orsenthil/senthil.learntosolveit.com-deploy/posts/2005/01/21/ode-to-a-school-computer.md

 .. title: Ode to a School Computer
 .. slug: ode-to-a-school-computer
 .. date: 2005-01-21 17:01:00
-.. tags:
+.. tags: poetry, humor, computers, school
 .. category: General
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A humorous poem about discovering the joys of programming on a school computer.

 # Ode to a School Computer